-Note 1 - Children with a Statement of Special Educational Needs that names the school must be admitted.
+Note 1 Children with a Statement of Special Educational Needs or an Education, Health and Care (EHC) Plan that names the school must be admitted.
 This will reduce the number of places available to other applicants.

-Note 2 - In all categories, for a child to be considered as a Catholic, evidence of Catholic Baptism or Reception into the Church will be required.
+Note 2 In all categories, for a child to be considered as a Catholic, evidence of Catholic Baptism or Reception into the Church will be required.
 For a definition of Baptised Catholic see the Appendix.
-Those who face difficulties in producing written evidence of Catholic Baptism should contact their Parish Priest.
-Parents making an application for a Catholic child should also complete the school's supplementary information form (SIF).
-Failure to complete the SIF/provide evidence of Catholic Baptism may affect the criterion the child's name is placed in.

-Note 3 - For Catholic and non-Catholic children the definition of a brother or sister is:

-- A brother or sister sharing the same parents; - Half-brother or half-sister, where two children share one common parent; - Step-brother or step-sister, where two children are related by a parent's marriage; - Adopted or fostered children; - The children must be living permanently in the same household.
+Those who face difficulties in producing written evidence of Catholic Baptism/Reception should contact their Parish Priest.
+Individuals with parental responsibility making an application for a Catholic child should also be able to provide evidence of Catholic Baptism/Reception.
+Failure to provide evidence of Catholic Baptism/Reception may affect the criterion the child's name is placed in.
+Definition of brother/sister Note 3 For Catholic and non-Catholic children the definition of a brother or sister is: - A brother or sister sharing the same parents; - Half-brother or half-sister, where two children share one common parent - Step-brother or step-sister, where two children are related by a parent's marriage; - Step-brother or Step-sister - Adopted or fostered children.